 Interstate Good Pawment 4-Year Target Adjustment: Analysis predicts 70.1% Interstate pawment in Good condition at the end of 2025.
 Adjusting the Good target to 67.1% retains a 3-point cushion while also communicating the improved anticipated 4-year performance compared to the 56.7% Good 4-year larget established in 2022.
 The fedure Pawment Condition Measure behaves differently than RSI, and PASER and forecasting the PCM continues to improve with each reporting cycle.
 There are also two active MOOT pawment related research projects including development and provided fedure in awarent enformance medical and provided anticipated and forecasting the PCM continues to improve with each reporting cycle.
 There are also two active MOOT pawment related research projects including development and forecasting the PCM continues to improve with each reporting cycle.
 There are also two active MOOT pawment related research projects including development and forecasting the PCM continues to improve with each reporting cycle.
-There are also two active MOOT pawment related research projects including development related research projects including the PCM continues to improve with each reporting cycle.
-There are also two active MOOT pawment related research projects including the PCM continues to improve with each respective projects.
+There are also two active MOOT pawment related research projects including development related research projects including the PCM continues to improve with each research projects.

 Non-Intenstate Good Pavement 4-Year Target Adjustment: Analysis predicts 32.4% Non-Intenstate NHS pavement in 'Good' condition at the end of 2025.
 Adjusting the Good target to 29.4% retains a 3-point cush/on.
 As the most recent analysis indicates achieving significant progress with performance better than the baseline or setter than the 4-year target established in 2022 is not feasible, adjusting the taget is necessary.
 The federal Pavement Condition Measure behaves differently than RSL and PASER and forecasting the PCM continues to improve with each reporting cycle.
-There are also two active MDOT pavement the tarted research projects, including developing an improved deleral pavement are proformance model.
+There are also two active MDOT pavement the tailed research projects, including developing an improved deleral pavement are proformance model.